Is Bethel a Cult?

 Absolutely not!

-As both a Christian counselor and survivor of bullying, I’m hyper-tuned to all such mind-games.
+As both a Christian counselor and survivor of bullying, I’m hyper-sensitive to all such mind-games.
 If I even get a whiff of such junk, I’m out of there like a shot!

 5. Does Bethel have a single powerful founder/leader who declares himself — or is declared by others — to be God/Jesus incarnate on this earth?